First Time Renting or Buying

 model and love the neighbors.
 Now what?"

-participate in activities (and certainly you can) you may not be
+in activities (and certainly you can) you may not be so inclined once

-so inclined once you take up residence.
-It seems that park
+you take up residence.
+It seems that park residents develop a

-outside travel.
-But even with golf, there are some parks with (or
+travel.
+But even with golf, there are some parks with (or bordering)

-bordering) golf courses.
-Generally the larger the park more there
+golf courses.
+Generally the larger the park more there is to choose

-is to choose from.
-But it may not always be 'the more the
+from.
+But it may not always be 'the more the better' for everyone.

 It doesn't make much sense to contribute (and you usually will